luisaveiro/docker-vuejs-template/README.md

 ## How To Use

-Below is how your Vue.js application would be structured.
+Below is how your Vue.js project repository is structured.
 Your Vue.js code will be stored in the `code` folder.

 ```
 .